Will Clapp

-Will Clapp (born December 10, 1995) is an American football center for the Los Angeles Chargers of the National Football League (NFL).
-He played college football at Louisiana State University.
+Will Clapp (born December 10, 1995) is an American professional football center for the New Orleans Saints of the National Football League (NFL).
+He played college football for the LSU Tigers.
+He has also played for the Los Angeles Chargers and the Buffalo Bills.

-Early years
+Early life

 Clapp attended Brother Martin High School in New Orleans, Louisiana.
 He committed to play football for the LSU Tigers in January 2010.

 College career

 Clapp did not play as a true freshman in 2014 and chose to redshirt.
 In 2015, as a redshirt freshman, Clapp started all 12 games for the Tigers.
 He ranked third on the team in total snaps with 776 and knockdown blocks with 88, along with not allowing a sack all season.
-He was named to the 2015 SEC-All Freshman team.
+He was named to the 2015 Southeastern Conference (SEC) All-Freshman team.

 As a redshirt sophomore in 2016, Clapp started 11 of 12 games, missing one due to injury.
 He played 648 snaps, had 58 knockdown blocks and did not allow a sack for the second straight season.
 He was named to the 2016 All-SEC football team.

 In 2017, Clapp started all 13 games for the Tigers.
 He was named to the All-SEC Football Team for the second year in a row.
-After the season, he announced he was going to forgo his final year of eligibility and enter the 2018 NFL Draft.
+After the season, he announced he was going to forgo his final year of eligibility and enter the 2018 NFL draft.

 Professional career

-New Orleans Saints
+New Orleans Saints (first stint)

-Clapp was drafted by the New Orleans Saints in the seventh round (245th overall) of the 2018 NFL Draft.
+Clapp was selected by the New Orleans Saints in the seventh round (245th overall) of the 2018 NFL draft.
 On May 10, 2018, Clapp signed his rookie contract with the Saints.
-He made his NFL debut on December 17, 2018 against the Carolina Panthers as a substitute for Michael Ola.
+He made his NFL debut on December 17, 2018, against the Carolina Panthers as a substitute for Michael Ola.
+Clapp saw action in 14 games during the 2019 season, starting three.

 On September 26, 2020, Clapp was waived by the Saints and re-signed to the practice squad on September 29.
-He was promoted to the active roster on October 3.
-He was waived on October 8 and re-signed to the practice squad two days later.
-He was elevated to the active roster on October 24, October 31, November 28, and December 5 for the team's weeks 7, 8, 12, and 13 games against the Carolina Panthers, Chicago Bears, Denver Broncos, and Atlanta Falcons, and reverted to the practice squad after each game.
-On December 19, 2020, Clapp was promoted to the active roster.
-He was placed on the reserve/COVID-19 list by the team on January 16, 2021, and activated on February 4.
+Clapp spent much of the remainder of the 2020 season alternating between the active roster and the practice squad, playing in several games in the middle of the season before being permanently added back to the active roster, though he also spent time on the reserve/COVID-19 list during the postseason.

 Clapp re-signed with the Saints on April 20, 2021.
-He was placed on injured reserve on September 6, 2021.
-He was activated on October 2.
-He was waived on October 25, and re-signed to the practice squad.
-He was promoted to the active roster on November 25.
-He was waived on December 13 and re-signed to the practice squad.
+After starting the regular season on injured reserve, Clapp was re-activated on October 2, spending the rest of the season alternating between the practice squad and active roster as with the previous year.
+Clapp started three games in 2021, playing with the likes of Jameis Winston, Trevor Siemian, and Taysom Hill after spending his first three years with Drew Brees under center.